nextcloud/deck/README.md

     "build": "node node_modules/gulp-cli/bin/gulp.js"
 }
 ```

-## Publish to App Store

-First get an account for the [App Store](http://apps.owncloud.com/) then run:

-    make appstore

-The archive is located in build/artifacts/appstore and can then be uploaded to the App Store.

 ## Running tests
 You can use the provided Makefile to run all tests by using: